 With a large number of designers on the website, there’s also a large variety of design styles, as you can see if you browse through the logo samples.
 This means you’re going to end up with a fair bit of variety with your submissions.
 It also depends, of course, on the plan you pay for, with higher tiers providing a higher number of submissions for you to browse.

 After the final round, the designer may be willing to perform a few small adjustments for free.
 Drastic adjustments will cost you more, as they should.
-The key, as usual, is to ask nicely.
-And that’s easy enough, as you can contact designers directly from a general messaging center (more on that later), and from the screen where you process and rate contest entries.
+The key is to ask nicely.
+And that’s easy enough, as you can contact designers directly from a general messaging center (more on that later) and from the screen where you process and rate contest entries.

-Once you choose the perfect logo for your company that makes gloves for bathing cats (yes, that actually exists and yes, we brought up bathing cats again), you can expect to receive your logo in the following formats: AI (Adobe Illustrator), EPS (an infinitely scalable format), JPG, PNG, and PDF.
+Once you choose the perfect logo for your company, you can expect to receive your logo in the following formats: AI (Adobe Illustrator), EPS (an infinitely scalable format), JPG, PNG, and PDF.

 You can provide feedback and testimonials about designers and you can browse designer profiles to see all of their ratings, past work, the aforementioned testimonials, and a list of all the distinct design services they provide.
 There are also stats on how many contests they’ve won, how many they’ve almost won, how many one-to-one projects they’ve had, how many repeat clients they’ve had, and how often they respond within 24 hours.